-The wild Europeans Vines however, no such resistance had to develop, as until the mid-19th century there was no selective pressure for phylloxera or mildew resistance and the frosts in the low-lying river valleys were not so severe.
-Today's remaining populations, with the exception of even larger stocks on the lower Danube, are barely able to reproduce due to tiny numbers and difficult germination conditions.
-Without reproduction, these already outdated stocks at the natural sites are inevitably doomed to extinction, so that evolutionary adaptation processes to new pests can no longer be expected from there.
-Therefore, resistant wild species from America and Asia to date in resistance breeding as gene donors for mushroom-resistant new varieties used.
+The wild Europeans Vines on the other hand, no such resistances had to develop, since until the middle of the 19th century there was no selection pressure for phylloxera or flour resistance and the frosts in the deep river valleys were not so severe.
+Today's remaining populations, with the exception of the even larger stocks on the lower Danube, are hardly capable of active reproduction due to the small numbers and difficult germinating conditions.
+Without reproduction, these already outdated stocks at the natural sites are inevitably doomed to extinction, so that evolutionary processes of adaptation to new pathogens are no longer to be expected from there.
+That is why resistant wild species from America and Asia are still used today in resistance breeding as gene donors for fungus-resistant new varieties used.

 Historically, the first cultivated vine varieties probably originate from wild forms that survived around 7,500 years ago on the edge of the Caucasus, from which the cultivated grape varieties that are still preserved today have evolved over thousands of years through selection, cross-breeding, renewed selection and targeted or spontaneous cross-breeding.
 From when targeted in the past Varieties (Crossings) took place is not known.
 Wild vines were already collected and used by Stone Age people 9,000 years ago, as evidenced by grape seeds found in Asia Minor.
 The actual domestication, i.e. the cultivation of cultivars for wine production, probably took place six to eight thousand years ago Transcaucasia on the southern edge of the Caucasus and in Mesopotamia began.
 According to the latest research, the wine culture with vines in the southeast of Anatolia is not far away Ararat originated in today's Turkey.